AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-011-matthew-unger .md

 * How iComply ICO's platform addresses the concerns SEC regulatory panel raised in their summer session
 * Smart contracts vs. natural language contracts
 * Common pitfalls people encounter when launching an ICO
-* Why an ICO not free money
+* Why an ICO is not free money
 * Security tokens vs. utility tokens
 * Suggested timeframe to launch an ICO (minimum: 6 months)
 * Key metrics to include when launching an ICO (make sure you have a solid product, build and engage your team and community)